 Clare has practised Buddhist meditation for over 20 years.
 She recently completed the Gaia House Teachers’ Council Community Dharma Leaders Programme under the guidance of Catherine McGee.
 She is a Dharma student of Rob Burbea.
 She has worked as a Psychotherapist for 35 years.

 Gary has practised in the Insight tradition for more than 15 years.
-He is in training in the Gaia House Teachers’ Council Community Dharma Leaders Programme, under the guidance of Jake Dartington, and recently taught a course on Insight Meditation in Daily Life.
+He has completed the Gaia House Teachers’ Council Community Dharma Leaders Programme, under the guidance of Jake Dartington, and recently taught a course on Insight Meditation in Daily Life.
 He is also a graduate of the Committed Dharma Practitioners’ Programme of Bodhi College.
 Gary also teaches eight-week mindfulness courses and supervises other Mindfulness teachers.